 5. Promo Code Tracking

 This is an essential metric in determining if your market campaign is successful, and every campaign should have its own promo code.
-A good metrics should tell how many new customers an ad campaign brought in as well as how many of those became repeat customers.
+A good metric should tell how many new customers an ad campaign brought in as well as how many of those became repeat customers.

 6. Customer Loyalty